jlouis/eministat/README.md

 # Usage

-To use `eministat`, your data must be normally distributed.
+To use `eministat`, your data must be normally distributed, and both datasets must have the same variance.
+If they are not, then the student's t method doesn't really work as expected, and one must use more powerful tools, such as R, to analyze the data set.
 You will have to make a reasonable guess that they are, before you can use the mathematics.
 Once you know that to be the case, you can use `eministat` to analyze your data sets.

 The `eministat` application supports 3 major functions: